DeepTravel: An End-to-End Agentic Reinforcement Learning Framework for Autonomous Travel Planning Agents: DeepTravel

-\textbf{Joint Reward Reweighting.} Two verifier are combined using a joint reward reweighting strategy to provide reward signal.
-If the trajectory-level verifier detects a violation, the final reward $r$ is immediately set to 0, saving computational resources.
+Finally, the results of two verifier will be combined using a joint reward reweighting strategy to provide reward signal.
+Specifically, if the trajectory-level verifier detects a violation, the final reward $r$ is immediately set to 0, saving computational resources.
 If the trajectory passes the trajectory-level verification, the turn-level verifier assesses each turn.
 The final reward $r$ is set to 1 only if every turn passes verification, indicating a fully consistent and valid travel itinerary.

 This hierarchical structure ensures both the efficiency and reliability of the reward modeling system.
 In practical implementation, we build many travel-oriented rubrics \cite{huang2025reinforcement} for trajectory-level and turn-level verifier, respectively.
 Based on human generated rubrics, we prompt DeepSeek-R1 based verifier to provide reward modeling service.
 Details could be found in Appendix \ref{appendix_prompt}.